 AARP Medicare Supplement Insurance Plans are insured by UnitedHealthcare Insurance Company (UnitedHealthcare).1 For retirees age 65 and older who are enrolled in both Original Medicare Parts A and B, these plans offer a variety of coverage choices to help supplement Original Medicare Parts A & B and help reduce some of their health care costs.

 Why should an employer consider AARP Medicare Supplement Insurance?

 You can rest easy knowing UnitedHealthcare will be handling your retiree's coverage.
-UnitedHealthcare can help with the administrative demands, as well as help your company manage costs.
+UnitedHealthcare can help with administrative demands, as well as assist with cost management.
 As an employer you can benefit from:

 How many plans can employers choose from?

 There are seven AARP Medicare Supplement Insurance Plans available nationwide.
 Massachusetts, Minnesota, and Wisconsin plans vary.
 You will be able to offer your retirees a choice of insurance plan options to meet their budget and health needs.

 Medicare Supplement plans can stand alone or be combined with a Medicare Part D prescription drug plan.

 Where are the plans available?

 AARP Medicare Supplement Plans are available in all 50 states, plus Washington, D.C., and most U.S. territories.